Drone deployment during protest response

 Many of the protesters were initially unaware of the drones.
 On the third night of the protests, the ASU used the speaker capabilities of the DJI Mavic 2 Enterprise.
 The drone played a pre-recorded message over the crowd when Command decided that the crowd had gone from a peaceful to an unlawful assembly.
 This warning gave peaceful people in the crowd and even those breaking the law an opportunity to leave the area prior to police making arrests.
 Agitators in the crowd attempted to throw water bottles and other items at the drone playing the message over the crowd.

-After the first weekend, the FWPD invited a local news reporter into the Command Center to educate and inform the media and public on the resources the department was utilizing.
-In addition, a sUAS pilot with a local news station flew in coordination with many of the ASU sUAS pilots to provide media coverage from the sky for the community.
+After the first weekend, the FWPD invited a local news reporter into the Command Center to demonstrate resources the department was utilizing.
+In addition, an sUAS pilot with a local news station flew in coordination with many of the ASU sUAS pilots to provide media coverage from the sky for the community.
 This helped to provide transparency with the media and community.
 The partnership with the media helped to facilitate a better relationship and eliminate any preconceived notions of the intentions of the FWPD ASU.

 Drone-related technology that assisted during the protests